Allergy immunology NP salary: what to expect and how to earn more

 Immunotherapy procedure volume (SCIT)

-Subcutaneous immunotherapy (SCIT) generates CPT codes that meaningfully add to daily revenue:
+Subcutaneous immunotherapy (SCIT) generates CPT codes that add to daily practice revenue:

-• 95144 – Professional services for antigens for allergen immunotherapy (per vial)
+• 95144 – Professional services for antigens prepared as single-dose vials

-NPs who supervise SCIT injection stations — even when the injections are administered by an MA under NP supervision — can bill for the professional services component.
-High-volume SCIT practices (50–100+ injection patients per week) produce meaningful procedural revenue above E&M-only practices.
+NPs who supervise SCIT injection stations – even when the injections are administered by an MA under NP supervision – can bill for the professional services component.
+High-volume SCIT practices (50–100+ injection patients per week) produce meaningful revenue above E&M-only practices, though as the wRVU section below explains, that revenue is practice expense rather than provider work and reaches the NP only under collections-based or profit-sharing compensation.

 Rush and cluster immunotherapy protocols